luciusssss/ZhuangBench/README.md

 * `preprocessed/dictionary_za2zh_web+giza.jsonl`: Zhuang-Chinese dictionary augmented with BLI from Giza++.
 * `preprocessed/dictionary_zh2za_web+giza+synonym.jsonl`: Chinese-Zhuang dictionary augmented with BLI from Giza++ and synonyms.

+### Beta Version
+Our ICLR 2024 Tiny Paper uses a beta version of the dataset, ZhuangBench-Beta.
+We provide the data in `data-beta-version.zip` (password: `zhuangbench-beta`).
+This data is for archival purposes only.
+We recommend using the newer data in `data.zip`, which is larger and includes typo corrections.

 ## Code
 We provide code of DiPMT++ to reproduce the results in the paper.